Students may start any semester

 What Kind of Work Will You Do?

-- Operate facilities to remove contaminants to produce safe drinking water, thereby protecting public health from waterborne diseases and other health concerns.
+- Operate facilities to treat wastewater to remove pollutants and recycle/reuse water, recover resources, protect and improve our environment, reduce water pollution, and protect public health from waterborne diseases and other health concerns.

 - Monitor, maintain, and troubleshoot equipment, controls, computerized systems, and laboratory equipment.

-- Collect and analyze water samples, interpret results, and adjust processes to achieve maximum performance.
+- Collect and analyze wastewwater samples, interpret results, and adjust processes to achieve maximum performance.

-- Be eligible to take your Iowa DNR Grade 1 Water Treatment Certification Exam, have the knowledge to pass the exam, and become certified.
+- Be eligible to take your Iowa DNR Grade 1 Wastewater Treatment Certification Exam, have the knowledge to pass the exam, and become certified.

-- Be eligible to take your Iowa DNR Grade 2 Water Treatment Certification Exam with the required operating experience, have the knowledge to pass the exam, and become certified.
+- Be eligible to take your Iowa DNR Grade 2 Wastewater Treatment Certification Exam, have the knowledge to pass the exam, and become certified.

 - Make a difference every day.